Vincent Gigante: Costello murder attempt and caporegime

-As a teenager, Gigante became the protégé of future Genovese crime family patriarch Vito Genovese, who had helped pay for Gigante's mother's surgery.
-Between the ages of 17 and 25, he was arrested seven times on charges ranging from receiving stolen goods, possession of an unlicensed handgun, and illegal gambling and bookmaking.
-Most were dismissed or resolved by fines, except for a 60-day jail-stay for a gambling conviction.
+As a teenager, Gigante became the protégé of Vito Genovese, then a caporegime (captain, or head of a "crew") in the Luciano crime family, who had helped pay for Gigante's mother's surgery.
+Between the ages of 17 and 25, he was arrested seven times on charges ranging from receiving stolen goods, possession of an unlicensed handgun and illegal gambling and bookmaking.
+Most of these charges were dismissed or resolved by fines, except for a sixty-day jail sentence for a gambling conviction.
 During this time, Gigante listed his occupation as a tailor.

-In early 1957, Genovese decided to move on Luciano family boss Frank Costello.
-Genovese ordered Gigante to murder Costello, and on May 2, 1957, Gigante shot and wounded Costello outside his apartment building.
+In early 1957, Genovese decided to move against Luciano family boss Frank Costello, using Gigante as his assassin.
+On May 2, 1957, Gigante shot and wounded Costello outside his apartment building.
 Although the wound was superficial, it persuaded Costello to relinquish power to Genovese and retire.
 Genovese then controlled what is now called the Genovese crime family.
 A doorman identified Gigante as the gunman.
 In 1958, Costello testified that he was unable to recognize his assailant.
 Gigante was acquitted on charges of attempted murder.